 The Program monitors and documents the progress of each student in a manner that promptly identifies deficits in knowledge, skills, and professional conduct and establishes means for remediation.
 Remediation is the Program's applied process for correcting deficits.
 Remediation is defined as mentoring by Program faculty and completion of remediation learning activities and assessments.
-At-Risk Support is defined as mentoring by Program faculty and completion of learning activities to strengthen subject matter understanding.
+"At-Risk Support" is defined as mentoring by Program faculty and completion of learning activities to strengthen subject matter understanding.
+Approximately four (4) hours of faculty time each week of the Didactic Phase is available for student mentoring to support student learning and achievement of Program Learning Outcomes and Graduate Competencies.
+During the Clinical Phase, student mentoring to support student learning and achievement of Program Learning Outcomes and Graduate Competencies occurs in person or via phone or videoconferencing and is scheduled to have the least impact on the student's clinical responsibilities for SCPEs.